GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/README.md

 - Platform admins will create a namespace per application and provide the application team member full access to it.
 - The namespace scoped resources will be created by the Application/ML teams either via [Config Sync][config-sync] or through a deployment tool like [Cloud Deploy][cloud-deploy]

+For an outline of products and features used in the platform, see the [Platform Products and Features](/best-practices/ml-platform/docs/platform/products-and-features.md) document.

 ## Critical User Journeys (CUJs)

 ### Persona : Platform Admin